johnfairh/steamworks-swift/README.md

 State:
 * Code gen creates Swift versions of Steam types.
 Callbacks and call-returns work.
 * Working on polishing `ISteamFriends` before going on.
-* `make` builds and runs a Swift program that directly accesses API from the C++ Steam API to initialize & then shut it down.
+* `make` builds and runs a Swift program that accesses the C++ Steam API to initialize, do some sync and async queries, then shut it down.
 * The Xcode project basically works, assumes `sdk` exists.
 SourceKit can manage tab completion even if module interface gen is beyond it.